 Ithaca became home and eventually the headquarters for Park Communications.
 Dorothy Park said she and Roy planned to live in Ithaca only for a few years with the notion they would eventually move back to North Carolina.
 Their fondness of Ithaca quickly grew, and it became their permanent home.

-In 1949, the Grange League Federation asked Park to find a trademark name under which they could sell their excess food products, and he went after the top name in eating—Duncan Hines.
-Hines, famed for his guidebooks and display signs recommending top restaurants nationwide, was synonymous with gourmet cuisine.
-Using their common interest in watches to gain an audience, Park soon broached his idea of introducing and merchandising fine foods that would bear the Duncan Hines name, convincing him that his name was the only one worthy of a line of fine foods.
+In 1949, the Grange League Federation asked Park to find a trademark name under which the cooperative could sell their excess food products, and he went after the top name in eating—Duncan Hines.
+Hines, famed for his guidebooks and display signs recommending top restaurants nationwide, was synonymous across America with gourmet cuisine.
+Using their common interest in watches to gain an audience, Park soon broached his idea of introducing and merchandising fine foods that would bear the Duncan Hines name, convincing him that it was to honor his name as the only one worthy for a line of fine foods.

 Park's influence was felt across the nation.
 In addition to leading a number of charitable causes, he worked closely with the North Carolina Commission on Literacy and the North Carolina State University Development Council, where his efforts helped propel the institution into the Top Ten for corporate support.
 Park was originator of the New York State Publishers Foundation, which supports programs for newspapers in education, literacy, and journalism.
 He was also instrumental in the growth of Ithaca College, serving as President of the Board of Trustees for many years.
 The Park School of Communications was named after him.